issaloo/defect-classifier-for-silicon-wafers/README.md

 | **Accuracy** | | | | |
 | Macro Avg| 0.78 | 0.76 | 0.77 | 683 |

 Because the dataset is imbalanced, increasing the accuracy metrics for scratches - the minority class - are prioritized.
 A precision of 57% and recall of 47% for scratch classification is moderate and requires higher accuracies for the classification model to be deployed.
-Further improvements can be made through training on other models (e.g., Linear Regression, SVM), utilizing different imbalanced dataset techniques, and performing more hyperparameter tuning.
+Further improvements can be made through training on other models (e.g., Linear Regression, SVM), utilizing different imbalanced dataset techniques, performing more hyperparameter tuning, and collecting more data.